Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: A Single Proposal: The Quality Objective

 \end{proof}

-\begin{remark} \normalfont Notice that the additive factor that appears on the approximation guarantee of the pure Nash equilibrium, captures some corner cases where the appearance of parameter $\alpha$ cannot be avoided.
-An easy example that demonstrates this is the following: Consider an instance where there is only one agent with skill $s_i=\frac{1}{\alpha}$, $B=1$, and $T=1+\epsilon$ for some $\epsilon>0$.
-The utility of this agent when she writes a good review is $\frac{1}{1}-\frac{1}{\alpha}>0$, which is more than $\frac{\alpha}{\alpha}-\frac{\alpha}{\alpha}=0$, her utility when she writes an excellent review.
-The first state describes a pure Nash equilibrium of quality 1, while the second state describes the optimal solution of quality $\alpha$. \end{remark}
+\begin{remark} \normalfont Notice that the additive factor that appears in the approximation guarantee of the pure Nash equilibrium, captures some corner cases where the appearance of parameter $\alpha$ cannot be avoided.
+An easy example that demonstrates this is the following: Consider an instance where there is only one agent with skill $s_i=\frac{1}{\sqrt{\alpha}}$, $B=1$, and $T=1+\epsilon$ for some $\epsilon>0$ and $\alpha \geq 4$.
+The utility of this agent when she writes a good review is $\frac{1}{1+\sqrt{\alpha}}-\frac{1}{\alpha}>0$, which is more than $\frac{\alpha}{\alpha+\sqrt{\alpha}}-\frac{\alpha}{\alpha}<0$, her utility when she writes an excellent review.
+The first state describes a pure Nash equilibrium of quality 1, while the second state describes the optimal solution of quality $\alpha$.
+Something that is also interesting is that although it seems initially that is a side effect of the modification (the fact that $\sqrt{\alpha}$ is added to the denominator), it also cannot be avoided in the original proportional mechanism \cite{BirmpasKLO22}. \end{remark}

+For the remainder of the paper we revert back to the study of the original version of the proportional mechanism, as for the scenarios that will be studied from now on, the modification is no longer needed to guarantee equilibrium existence.